makersacademy/airport_challenge/README.md

 This software simulates the flow of planes at an airport.

+Planes can take off if:
+ - they are on an airport's runway
-The planes can land and take off if the weather is sunny.
+ - the weather is sunny
+ - they are not in flight

+Planes can land if:
+ - they are in flight
-Planes can't land or take off if the weather is stormy.
+ - the weather is sunny

-Planes can't land if the runway is full.
+ - the airport's runway is not full

-Planes must be on a runway before they can take off.

 ```
---- GETTING STARTED ----
+--- SETTING UP ---

 Load 'airport.rb' to begin

+Create a new airport, eg:
+ - gatwick = Airport.new

+Create a new plane, eg
+ - makers_airlines = Plane.new

+Add the plane to the airport - all planes must begin on a runway.
+- gatwick.add_plane(makers_airlines)

 ```